Aboelsaood23/check-git-/README.md

-this used for git trainig \n
+this used for git trainig /n
 second try on DEC 29